republique-et-canton-de-geneve/input-ftp-transport/README.md

 # input-ftp-transport

 The input-ftp-transport allows to download data from a (s)ftp server.
-It has been tested with Geoevent server 10.6.0
+It has been tested with Geoevent server 10.6.0.
+It uses Apache Commons Net library to connect to ftp servers, and Jsch for sftp servers.

 It has the following properties :